Get ready for SCW 2019

 - Getting your school or university clubs and societies involved

 - Crafternoons!
-Host an open craft making session
+Host an open making session.

 I am a maker, how can I get involved?

-Alternatively, apply to be a stallholder at a local market, or enter work into a group exhibition and suggest the organisers list the market/ show as a SCW event.
+Alternatively, apply to be a stallholder at a local market, or enter work in to a group exhibition and suggest the organisers list the market/ show as a SCW event.

 I am already running an event in October, can I list it as a SCW event?